voschezang/coding-handbook/collaboration/coaching.md

     - Request approval when approaching boundaries.
 E.g. for personal questions, giving suggestions.
 - Agreement on the coach-coachee relation.
 - Sessions
     - Intake session to align expectations and set an initial objective.
+Check the expectations with respect to coaching itself.
     - Repeated conversational sessions that end with action points.

+## Context

-## Power dynamics
+### Power dynamics

 Coaching requires confidentiality.
 Avoid conflicting interests.